thoughtspile/grafar/README.md

 ```
 Of course, you are very welcome to mess it all up!
 Just remember, the order
 matters.
 By the way, take a look at the demos in the `examples` folder --
 they do cover the basic usage quite well.
-The basic example of running
-grafar is called, rather unimaginatively, `running_grafar_inline_code.html`.
+Please refer to the example `grafar_basic_usage.html`.

-##Basic usage of grafar.
+##Using grafar.

 ###Creating panels.